Chicks & Ducklings

 Please Note: Day-old chicks/ducklings

-cannot regulate their own temperature until they are a few weeks old and we would not want them to catch a chill on their journey to their new home.
+cannot regulate their temperature until they are a few weeks old and we would not want them to catch a chill on their journey to their new home.

-For customers who live within an hour of our farm we can supply a new regular small box with air holes and pine shavings for your chicks and or waterfowl for their trip home.
+For customers who live within an hour of our farm, we can supply a new regular small box with air holes and pine shavings for your chicks and or waterfowl for their trip home.

 (These are Jersey Giant Chicks from Wild Acres)